Sistine Chapel ceiling: Spandrels

 In the Book of Esther, it is related that Haman, a public servant, plots to get Esther's husband, the king of Persia, to slay all the Jewish people in his land.
 The king, who is going over his books during a sleepless night, realizes something is amiss.
 Esther, discovering the plot, denounces Haman, and her husband orders his execution on a scaffold he has built.
 The king's eunuchs promptly carry this out.
-Michelangelo shows Haman crucified (instead of hung as in the original story) with Esther looking at him from a doorway and the king giving orders in the background.
+Michelangelo shows Haman crucified (instead of hanged as in the original story) with Esther looking at him from a doorway and the king giving orders in the background.
 The composition shows Haman at the table with Esther, as well as being crucified.
 Mordechai sits on the steps, linking the scenes.

 In the story of the Brazen Serpent, the people of Israel become dissatisfied and grumble at God.
 As punishment, they receive a plague of venomous snakes.
 God offers the people relief by instructing Moses to make a snake of brass and set it up on a pole, the sight of which gives miraculous healing.
 The composition is crowded with figures and separate incidents as the various individuals who have been attacked by snakes struggle and die or turn toward the icon that will save them.
 This is the most Mannerist of Michelangelo's earlier compositions at the chapel.